Skip to main content

 Melissa

 P.S.
 You can always find me on Instagram @melissau.
-Send me your questions on boundaries or the Whole30—and be sure to send me your success stories too.
+I’ve got lots of boundaries scripts, role play, and tips there too!
+DM me your boundary questions on any subject—and be sure to send me your boundary success stories too.

 Adapted from The Book of Boundaries: Set the Limits That Will Set You Free by Melissa Urban.
 Copyright © 2022 by Melissa Urban.
 Excerpted by permission of The Dial Press, an imprint of Penguin Random House LLC.
 All rights reserved.
 No part of this excerpt may be reproduced or reprinted withoutpermission in writing from the publisher.